 The Company's risk and control framework is facilitated by the small-sized and hands-on executive team.
-There have been no changes in the risks, objectives, policies and procedures during the years ended June 30, 2020 and 2019.
+There have been no changes in the risks, objectives, policies and procedures during the period ended March 31, 2021 and year-ended June 30, 2020.